Cellulose Insulation Contractor in Baltimore, MD

 If you’re looking for a non-fiberglass alternative for your insulation needs, cellulose insulation may be the right choice for you.
-Made from recycled newspaper, it has gained popularity in the past few decades and is ideal for filling closed walls or adding backup insulation to attics and other spaces.
+Made from recycled newspaper, it has gained popularity in the past few decades and is ideal for filling closed walls or adding backup insulation to attics and other spaces in your Baltimore home.

 What is Cellulose Insulation?

 Cellulose insulation is typically made from recycled newspapers and other waste paper products like cardboard and office paper.
 While filling your walls with paper products may sound like a risky choice in the event of a fire, cellulose insulation is treated to reduce that risk.
 The paper that is processed is treated with a fire retardant during the manufacturing process, meaning it won’t actively catch fire if exposed to flame.

 Cellulose insulation typically comes as loose-fill insulation.
 The installation process, therefore, involves using an insulation blower to blow the cellulose insulation in walls or attics, allowing the pieces to settle in and fill the spaces.

 When You Should Use Cellulose Insulation

 Cellulose insulation can be used similarly to how blown-in fiberglass insulation is used, with the ability to have it blown or dense packed into nearly any space.
 This makes cellulose insulation ideal for closed walls that need better insulation.
 Instead of conducting an invasive insulation process that requires opening up the entire wall cavity, cellulose insulation can be blown in through a small hole providing access to the wall cavity.
 Loose-fill cellulose insulation also provides an effective insulation method for attics, either as primary insulation or as a second layer over aging or poorly installed fiberglass batt insulation.
 The blown-in cellulose insulation will settle over the attic evenly, filling irregular spaces with ease.